-The second Research in Behavioral Finance Conference will be hosted by VU University Amsterdam.
+The third Research in Behavioral Finance Conference will be hosted by VU University Amsterdam.
 Registration, coffee and lunch breaks, and keynote sessions are on the first floor of the main building, in the foyer and the adjacent auditorium.
 From the main entrance you will find signs and hosts to guide you to the foyer.

 VU University Amsterdam